 What Triggers Acid Reflux?

 Most people have experienced loose, watery stools.
 It shouldn't be a massive concern if it happens once.
 However, if it persists you need to take action; and make sure you drink more water to avoid dehydration.
-What causes diarrhea in humans?
 If you are experiencing diarrhea after you eat, it could be the result of:

-There are a number of parasites that can be found in food an example of foodborne parasites is the tapeworm.
+- There are a number of parasites that can be found in food.
 Once you consume this food, the parasites can cause diarrhea until the parasite is eliminated from your body completely.

 Natural Ways to Treat Diarrhea

+- Recovery Diet.
 When you are treating diarrhea, you must eat the right foods.
 There are certain foods that someone with diarrhea is supposed to take to improve their recovery speed.
 This includes foods rich in potassium such as potatoes.
 Also, take foods rich in electrolytes such as sports drinks and consume adequate protein.
-Foods with fiber help to produce more solid bowel movements as well.
+Foods with fiber help to produce more solid bowel movements as good as well.

-It is also good to take probiotics when treating diarrhea.
+- It is also good to take probiotics when treating diarrhea.
 This is because they are a source of good bacteria which help to create a healthy gut environment.
 Some of the foods that contain probiotics include green olives, dark chocolate, yogurt, and sourdough bread.
-You can also purchase probiotic capsules at your local health food store.
+You can also purchase probiotic capsules.

 IBS is a disorder that affects the large intestines and is accompanied by diarrhea, constipation, and abdominal pain.
 It can be a long-lasting problem that can change your lifestyle.
 Its cause is unknown, but some doctors think it happens when the bowels don't squeeze normally.
 Other triggers include imbalanced reproductive hormones and small intestinal bacteria overgrowth.

 If you are suffering from vertigo, practicing yoga and tai chi will reduce stress and increase your balance and flexibility.
 You can practice yoga at home.
-There are simple exercises that you can start with, such as the corpse pose, especially when you feel dizzy.
-You need to avoid movements that involve bending forward, as this could accelerate your symptoms.
+In fact, there are simple exercises that you can start with, such as the corpse pose, especially when you feel dizzy.
+Try to avoid movements that involve bending forward, as this could accelerate your symptoms.

 You may also experience itching around your vulva or rectum.
 Parasitic worms get into your body when you eat undercooked meat from an animal that had been infected, like fish, pig, or cow.
 Consumption of contaminated water and soil is another way of getting an intestinal worm infection.
 Avoid contact with open feces and practice proper hygiene.

-There are so many gastrointestinal disorders.
+As you can tell from reading this guide, there are many common gastrointestinal disorders.
 If you have been having stomach issues, it is vital that you try to figure out what is causing the problem.
-Consider trying some natural treatment options for improved digestion they can be very effective and you don’t have to worry about side effects or expensive prescription medication.
-And most of these natural treatment options, such as exercising, have additional long-term positive effects on your overall health.
+Consider trying some natural effective treatment options for improved digestion.
+You will have to worry about side effects or expensive prescription medication.
+Besides, most of our natural treatment options and ideas, such as exercising, have additional long-term positive effects on your overall health.